Archive for March, 2024

 Whether you’re building a new home or replacing the current siding, you want to make sure you’re choosing the right materials.
 T1-11 siding is a popular option, but is it the right one for you?

 T1-11 siding was used heavily throughout the 60s, 70s, and 80s.
 Although other siding options have risen in popularity, T1-11 siding is still a great option for some homes.
 Read on to learn everything you need to know about T1-11 siding, including why it fails, how to make it last longer, and how to make it look better.
-We’re located in Elk Grove, CA but we serve the entire Sacramento area including Roseville, Rocklin, and El Dorado Hills.
+We’re located in Elk Grove, CA but we serve the entire Sacramento area including Roseville, El Dorado Hills, and Rocklin

 Request A Quote